Meet Our Executive Team and Leadership Council

 Senior Vice President

 Bob Short joined Family Centers in 1976 as a clinician working in several outreach programs and providing general clinical services.
 He moved up the ranks to eventually become a Senior Vice President overseeing licensing and accreditation, and managing Family Centers’ various facilities.
 Additionally, he manages the Greenwich School Readiness grant and serves as the Greenwich School Readiness Liaison to the Office of Early Childhood.
 Bob also collaborates with the Greenwich Commission on Aging, a partner in the Senior Health Insurance Counseling Program.
+Bob also serves as the agency's HIPPA Officer.

 Leslie P. Sexer